 (b) the claim, or the relevant part of the claim, is for an unliquidated amount of $1 000 or less; or

-(c) the claim, or the relevant part of the claim, is for an unliquidated amount of more than $1 000 but not more than the minor cases jurisdictional limit, if the Registrar is able to assess the amount from any supporting affidavit lodged with the application.
+(c) the claim, or the relevant part of the claim, is for an unliquidated amount of more than $1 000 but not more than the minor cases jurisdictional limit, if the registrar is able to assess the amount from any supporting affidavit lodged with the application.

 [Rule 21 amended in Gazette 3 Jun 2008 p.
 2125.]